michelenatale/Cryptography/C-Abi-Bridge-Aot/Docs/Technical Reference Documentation/Errors.md

 ## 3.1 Universal Error Convention for All Languages

 `CError` is the **only canonical error code** of the C‑ABI Bridge.
-It is defined as an unsigned 8‑bit value (`uint8_t`) and represents all possible error states returned by the NativeAOT export functions.
+It is defined as an int value and represents all possible error conditions returned by the NativeAOT export functions.

 All languages consuming the C‑ABI **must follow this convention**: